Last modified: 21 January 2021

 Background

-This unit was introduced by Eade et al. (1958, 1966) to define a large paragneiss assemblage, cut by multiple intrusions of white to pink granite and pegmatitic granite.
+This unit was introduced by Eade et al. (1958, 1966) to define a large set of paragneisses, cut by multiple intrusions of white to pink granite and pegmatitic granite.
 For Lavoie et al. (1976), the “Laguiche Unit” corresponds to a gneiss of the Grande Pointe unit and its suite of granitoids.
 Franconi (1978) grouped migmatized metasedimentary rocks into the “Rossignol Group”.
-Subsequently, Fouques and Schumaker (1979) re-used the term “Laguiche” by assigning the name “Laguiche Series” to metasedimentary rocks.
+Subsequently, Fouques and Schumaker (1979) assigned the term “Laguiche Series” to the metasedimentary rocks.
 In order to consolidate all metasedimentary rocks in the northern part of the Opinaca Subprovince, Gauthier et al. (1997) introduced the term “Rossignol-Laguiche Group”.
 This name was simplified to “Laguiche Group” by Simard and Gosselin (1999) and Goutier et al. (2000).
-The Laguiche Complex (nAlgi) was defined in the preliminary report of Bandyayera and Fliszár (2007), which groups all migmatized paragneiss of the Opinaca Subprovince.
+More recently, Bandyayera and Fliszár (2007) defined the Laguiche Complex (nAlgi) to include all the migmatized paragneisses of the Opinaca Subprovince.

 The following table lists the different names and equivalencies of the units of the Laguiche Complex over time and their first mention in a Ministère‘s report.